BestTimesToVisit.com Logo

 Hike to the Summit of Peñalara

-Ascend the highest peak in the Sierra de Guadarrama for unparalleled 360-degree views stretching across the mountain range and beyond.
-The trail winds through diverse landscapes, from pine forests to rocky outcrops, offering a true immersion in the wild beauty of the region.
-Keep an eye out for ibex grazing on the slopes.
+Embark on a trek to the highest peak in the Sierra de Guadarrama, offering unparalleled 360-degree views of the surrounding mountain range and the plains of Castile.
+The trail winds through diverse landscapes, from pine forests to rocky outcrops, and the feeling of accomplishment at the summit is immense.

 Explore the Royal Monastery of El Escorial

-Step back in time at this colossal Renaissance monastery, a UNESCO World Heritage site that served as a royal palace, basilica, and pantheon.
-Wander through its vast halls, admire the impressive library, and pay respects in the Royal Pantheon, a testament to Spain's imperial past.
-Consider a guided tour to fully grasp its historical significance.
+Step back in time at this colossal Renaissance monastery, a UNESCO World Heritage site that served as a royal palace, basilica, pantheon, and library.
+Wander through its vast halls, marvel at the intricate artwork, and contemplate the history of the Spanish monarchy within its imposing walls.

 See all 8 things to do →